If you are professional, then you probably know what the difference between an impact driver and hammer drill is!

 This cordless impact driver is very compact and ideal for any tasks.
 For a very nice price, you will get a full set including two 18V lithium-ion batteries, charger, and a very nice case.

-It has no clutch, but it has variable speed trigger to choose to go as gentle or as aggressive as you like.
+It has no clutch, but it has a variable speed trigger to choose to go as gentle or as aggressive as you like.
 You can install screws on a circuit board with this tool with a light touch, and with a full squeeze, you could be installing decking bolts.

-With a maximum speed of 2400 RPM and a torque power of 1280 inch/lbs., this is one of the most efficient tools available in this category.
+With a maximum speed of 2400 RPM and torque power of 1280 inch/lbs., this is one of the most efficient tools available in this category.

 All in all, the vast majority of these cordless impact driver reviews agree that this is a powerful tool that will not disappoint even a demanding professional.
 Hitachi has proved its reliability over the years, so you can expect this tool to be durable and perform with 100% efficiency.

 If you need an impact driver to drive in heavier duty applications this is a very nice unit for the money.

 - The driver features a highly-responsive variable speed trigger that increases the accuracy and ease of use.

 - The powerful motor which delivers 1280 inch/lbs. of max torque and 2400 rpm max speed

 - Compact and lightweight design at 3.1 lbs. reduces fatigue during extended or elevated use